microsoft/fluentui/packages/tsx-editor/README.md

 Monaco-based TypeScript+React live editor used for examples on the Fabric website.

-These are not production-ready components and **should never be used in product**.
-This space is useful for testing new components whose APIs might change before final release.
+The editor component's API and implementation are subject to change, so it **should not yet be used in product**.